openstack/charm-guide/doc/source/new-charm.rst

 the charm needs to specify the user and database it requires.
 The following code configures the relations with the dependant services.

+.. note:: ``assess_status()``: when a relation changes the workload
+          status may be changed.  e.g. if a interface is complete in the sense that it is connected and all information is available, then that interface will set the `{relation}.available` (by convention).
+          Thus the workload status could change to 'waiting' from 'blocked'.

 Append to src/reactive/handlers.py:

 .. code:: python